Shots fired near Berlin's Checkpoint Charlie | DW | 30.12.2019

 Security services in the capital have said they are responding to an incident in the center of the city.

-Police in the Germany capital of Berlin said they were responding to shots fired in the Friedrichstrasse area in the center of the city.
+Police in the Germany capital of Berlin said they were responding to reports of shots fired in the Friedrichstrasse area in the center of the city.

 According to local media, the shots were related to a robbery that occured at a Starbucks near Checkpoint Charlie, the landmark that marks a watchtower and guardhouse that was used to patrol the Berlin Wall.
 It's a popular tourist area and was likely to be especially full during the holiday season.